bitwarden/help/_articles/hosting/install-on-premise.md

 ## Adjust Docker Resources

-SQL Server requires that Docker be allocated with 4 GB of RAM.
+SQL Server requires that Docker be allocated with a minimum of 4 GB of RAM.
 By default, Docker on macOS and Windows only has 2 GB of RAM allocated.
 Docker on Linux should be ok.

 To adjust this, simply go to Docker (click on the docker icon) &rarr; Preferences &rarr; Advanced.
-Change the slider to 4 GB or more, save, and restart Docker.
+Change the slider to 4 GB (or more), save, and restart Docker.

 You can read more about this at [https://docs.microsoft.com/en-us/sql/linux/quickstart-install-connect-docker](https://docs.microsoft.com/en-us/sql/linux/quickstart-install-connect-docker){:target="_blank"}.